project-everest/everparse/doc/3d-lang.rst

 Associated with field ``f2`` we have an on-success handler, where we read a pointer to the field ``f2`` into the local variable ``x``;
 then, we write ``x`` into ``*out``; and finally return ``true``.

-//AR: Is this trying to say that: if out parameters were allowed to be
-//    UINT8*, a caller could have asked us to write some fieldptr
-//    into a UINT8*, and then later for some other struct, pass us the
-//    same UINT8* to check some constraint with it, causing double
-//    reads from that?

 .. note:: The return type of ``field_ptr`` is ``PUINT8``.
 In EverParse, a ``PUINT8`` is a pointer into the input buffer, unlike